DjangoGirls/resources/README.md

 - Presentation for sponsors
 - Presentation for opening Django Girls
 - Presentation for closing Django Girls day
+- Presentation for a lightning talk about Django Girls in general

 Feel free to fork, contribute with your own resources and pull request! <3